 What are parents, children & siblings?

-HTML documents has a hierarchical structure.
+HTML documents have a hierarchical structure.
 It's similar folders and files.
-Elements can be nested inside other elements.
+Elements can be nested inside other elements on your web page.
 If an element is inside another, it's called a child.
 The upper-level element is a parent.
 Elements on the same level are called siblings.

 Another terminology is ancestors or descendants - see the image below